tbwfdu/fetch/docs/config.md

 |File Download Path		|Enter a location where the downloaded installers should to be saved to (eg. C:\temp\Downloads)|Installers will stay here until they are manually deleted|

 **_NOTE:_**

+These settings are currently saved in `C:\Users\{your_username}\AppData\Local\Fetch\ApplicationData\LocalSettings.json`

-No trailing slashes on any of the URLs or filepaths as per examples.
-OAuth environments will eventually be a selection box._
+No trailing slashes on any of the URLs or file paths as per examples.
 Upon saving, the Org Group ID and Org Group Uuid will be obtained from the UEM environment.

 **_IMPORTANT:_**

-These settings are currently saved in `C:\Users\{your_username}\AppData\Local\Fetch\ApplicationData\LocalSettings.json` **Ensure security of this file**.
-Later versions of Fetch will save these secrets to the registry using Windows’s Data Protection APIs.
+:closed_lock_with_key: Fetch will save the Client ID and Client Secret as a fully encrypted string in the above settings file and can only be decrypted by the user account that entered the credentials.